-It has been a long time since I had some spare time to enjoy an opera, but I planned last night for a while now so I would not miss it.
-One of my very favorite composers is Tchaikovsky, however, I enjoy opera more than anything else, so when I know one of his operas is coming up on the program I cannot skip it.
+It has been a long time since I had some spare time to enjoy an opera, but I had been planning last night for a while now so that I would not miss it.
+You should know that one of my very favorite composers is Tchaikovsky, however, I enjoy opera more than anything else, so when I know one of his operas is coming up on the program I just cannot skip it.

-Eugen Onegin is an opera, which tells Pushkin‘s story in a more reverse way.
-As a contrast to the famous novel, in the opera, the audience is able to see Tatjana’s perspective instead of Onegin’s.
+Eugen Onegin is an opera, which retells the plot of Pushkin‘s novel in a more reverse way.
+As a contrast to the famous book, in the opera, the audience is able to see Tatjana’s perspective instead of Onegin’s.
 If you haven’t read the novel I’ll just tell you in a few sentences what is it about.

 (Anna Netrebko as Tatjana)